“Work consists of whatever a body is obliged to do. Play consists of whatever a body is not obliged to do.” — Mark Twain The Adventures of Tom Sawyer

 Standing desk manufacturers hype the calorie-burning benefit of their products.
 What does the science say?
 A meta-analysis of 50 studies on the energy expenditure of standing versus sitting determined that about .15 more calories per minute were burned by staying on your feet (men, because of their greater average muscle mass, burned .2, women .1).
-Standing instead of sitting for six hours a daily, a 154-pound (70 kg) person expends an additional 54 cal per day (a cup of carrots), translating to the caloric content of about 5.5 lbs.
-(2.5 kg) of body fat in a year.
-Also, standing may encourage you to move about more, burning still more calories.
+Standing instead of sitting for six hours daily, a 154-pound (70 kg) person expends an additional 54 calories per day (a cup of carrots), translating to the caloric content of about 5.5 lbs.
+(2.5 kg) of bodyfat in a year.
+Admittedly, this isn’t a lot, but standing has the added benefit of encouraging you to move about more, burning still more calories.

 We end where we began, with that rascally a-hole Tom Sawyer.
 Whitewashing a fence burns about 240 calories per hour, and, assuming you need a whitened fence, it’s a more efficient use of time than jogging on a treadmill.
-Washing your car or floor burns 150 calories hourly, raking leaves doubles that, and shoveling snow is kickass cardio, equal to that brisk hike up the stairs (or on a stepmill).
-Lying on the couch, on the other hand, burns maybe 50 cal hourly, like you’re not even trying.
+Washing your car or scrubbing your floor burns 150 calories hourly.
+Raking leaves doubles that.
+And shoveling snow is kickass cardio, equal to that brisk hike up the stairs (or on a stepmill).
+Lying on the couch, on the other hand, burns 50 calories hourly, like you’re not even trying.